ankitrajput0096/Dockerized_SpringBoot_PostgreSQL/README.md

 Your server should be now running on http://localhost:8090

-## Get an access token with Postman
+## Get an access to all exposed API's with Postman

 1. Install Postman (https://www.getpostman.com)
 2. Import Postman collection from the `Dockerized_SpringBoot_PostgreSQL.postman_collection.json` file